Md-Abdullah-321/Listing-Page/README.md

    git clone <https://github.com/Md-Abdullah-321/Listing-Page.git>

 2. cd Listing-Page
-3. use the command "npm install" to download server dependencies.
+3. use the command <npm install> to download server dependencies.
 4. "cd client" & "npm install" to download client/frontend dependencies.
 5. At root folder create a file named ".env" and paste "DATABASE_URL=mongodb+srv://abdullah:productlist@cluster0.acfqf9t.mongodb.net/ecommerce" and "PORT=300" on it.
 6. Use "npm run dev" or "npm start" on root folder. it will start the server and will serve the client.